tinygo-org/tinygo-site/content/docs/concepts/peripherals/gpio.md

 led.Configure(machine.PinConfig{Mode: machine.PinOutput})
 ```

 `machine.LED` is a constant of type `machine.Pin`.
 It is simply a named numeric type (`type Pin uint8`) to identify a given pin on the board.
 It has a few methods to interact with these hardware pins.
 It can also be used in other peripherals, but more on that in other guides.
-Most developer boards contain an on-board LED which you can access through `machine.LED`, but you can also us any other pin defined on the board.
+Most developer boards contain an on-board LED which you can access through `machine.LED`, but you can also use any other pin defined on the board.

 The first method that's important is the `Configure` method.
 All hardware in the TinyGo machine package needs some initialization first before it can be used.
 In this case, only a single setting needs to be configured: the `Mode` field which indicates the pin mode.
 You could compare the `Configure` method to the Arduino [`pinMode`](https://www.arduino.cc/reference/en/language/functions/digital-io/pinmode/) function.